uclalawcovid19behindbars/custodial_mortality_project/README.md

-## UCLA Law CBBDP Custodial Mortality Data
+## UCLA Law CBBDP Custodial Mortality Project Data

 The [UCLA Law COVID Behind Bars Data Project](https://uclacovidbehindbars.org/), launched in March 2020, tracks the spread and impact of COVID in U.S. carceral facilities and advocates for greater transparency and accountability for the pandemic response behind bars.

 ## Purpose of Data Collection

-To better monitor the health conditions behind bars, our project began gathering data on all-cause deaths in U.S. prisons in June 2020.
+To better monitor the health conditions behind bars, the project began gathering data on all-cause deaths in U.S. prisons in June 2020.
 Because prison agencies report different records on deaths in custody, we have attempted to standardize records into similar variables so the public can compare what information agencies make available and analyze the data they do release.
 The project intends this repository to function as a tool for the public and researchers to better understand the phenomenon of deaths in custody and assist policymakers in developing strategies to reduce their occurence.
-In particular, we hope this database helps support the full implementation of the Death in Custody Reporting Act [link to bill](https://www.congress.gov/bill/113th-congress/house-bill/1447/text) by supplementing 'Mortality in Correctional Instiutions' reports, which were produced by the U.S. Department of Justice up until 2019, and assisting efforts to study how (1) how this data may be used to reduce the number of deaths in custody, and (2) how carceral facility management practices may contribute to deaths in custody.
+In particular, the project hopes this database helps support the full implementation of the Death in Custody Reporting Act [link to bill](https://www.congress.gov/bill/113th-congress/house-bill/1447/text) by supplementing 'Mortality in Correctional Instiutions' reports, which were produced by the U.S. Department of Justice up until 2019, and assisting efforts to study how (1) how this data may be used to reduce the number of deaths in custody, and (2) how carceral facility management practices may contribute to deaths in custody.

 ## Data Collection Procedures

-Data on custodial deaths and prison demographics comes from a variety of sources.
-Where custodial death data is listed publicly on an agency website or where another organization has already collected and processed records on deaths in custody for a particular agency, we have gathered, standardized, and reproduced those records here.
+Data on deaths in prisons and prison demographics comes from a variety of sources.
+Where prison death data is listed publicly on an agency website or where another organization has already collected and processed records on deaths in custody for a particular agency, the project has gathered, standardized, and reproduced those records here.

 Examples of U.S. prison agencies that publicly list records on deaths in custody include the Arizona Department of Corrections [link to source](https://corrections.az.gov/inmate-death-notifications) and the Florida Department of Corrections [link to source](http://www.dc.state.fl.us/pub/mortality/index.html).
-We have reproduced records from the Texas Justice Initiative for deaths in Texas state prisons, Incarceration Transparency at Loyola University New Orleans, College of Law for deaths in Louisiana state prisons, and the NPR Investigations team for deaths in Bureau of Prisons facilities.
+The project has reproduced records from the Texas Justice Initiative for deaths in Texas state prisons, Incarceration Transparency at Loyola University New Orleans, College of Law for deaths in Louisiana state prisons, and the NPR Investigations team for deaths in Bureau of Prisons facilities.

-Where information on deaths in prisons was not publicly available through an agency or another organization, or was not provided at the individual or facility-level, our project used public records requests to gather records on deaths in custody and standardized these records into a uniform database.
-For each request, we asked for records from 2015 to 2020 and for the following pieces of information for each death:
+Where information on deaths in prisons was not publicly available through an agency or another organization, or was not provided at the individual or facility-level, the project used public records requests to gather records on deaths in custody and standardized these records into a uniform database.
+For each request, the project asked for records from 2015 to 2020 and for the following pieces of information for each death:

 * Name of individual;
 * Age, race, and sex of individual;